Unclegeenoo/Data-Science-Portfolio/Complex Projects/README.md

    * Added necessary logos and color codes
    * Added sections for analysis (financial, attendance, general, etc)
    * Uploaded code for first draft
+   * due to streamlit issues, the "mlcapp" and all config and reference files (images, etc) need to be in the main branch folder of the git repository for it to function properly